adamwong246/adamwong246.github.io/src/blogEntries/15/index.md

 ![This is an modified picture of my dogs.](variant0-dogs.jpg)
 ![This is another modified picture of my dogs.](variant1-dogs.jpg)
 ![This is yet another modified picture of my dogs.](variant2-dogs.jpg)

+---

+Update: `js-lwip` no longer works with later versions of node.
+I've since migrated to `@randy.tarampi/lwip`.